systemallica/backend-go/README.md

 Other optional tools:

-- Air
+- Air: `go install github.com/cosmtrek/air@latest`

 ## Running the application

-1. Copy the example environment variable to a .env file.
+1. Copy the example environment variables files `.env.example` to a `.env` file.
-2. Start the Postgres DB with docker: `docker compose up -d`.
+2. Start the docker services with: `docker compose up -d`.
 3. Run the migrations: `rel migrate`.
 4. Start the application:
    1. If you installed air: `air`